The User Testing Field Guide

 Metrics

 It can often be difficult to decide whether a user test was a success through qualitative feedback alone.
 One of the most powerful ways to decide whether a design or prototype is the right solution is to track how users move through the flow.
-For example how many users completely the goal or reached the correct screen?
+For example how many users complete the goal or reached the correct screen?
 What was the average time taken?

 Pro Tip: When you create a user test in Ballpark, the data is automatically collected and displayed for every test so you can quickly see which users had issues and surface designs that perform better.